 Working with children and young people requires a different mindset, more preparation before sessions, more flexibility within sessions and a lot of creativity and playfulness.

-The aim of our new Cognitive Behavioural Hypnotherapy for Children and Teens course is for you to finish this course feeling confident and equipped with enough information and resources to springboard you into becoming a confident, flexible, responsive and creative CBH therapist for children and teens.
+The aim of our Cognitive Behavioural Hypnotherapy for Children and Young People course is for you to finish this course feeling confident and equipped with enough information and resources to springboard you into becoming a confident, flexible, responsive and creative CBH therapist for children and teens.

 You will also become part of a network and community of other like-minded Diploma graduates who are working or will be working with children too.

-In this 5-day course, we will look at common and expected issues when working with children and teens.
+In this 6-day course, we will look at common and expected issues when working with children and teens.

 Spanning different developmental stages we will consider issues as diverse as those we see with adults – including, for example, habits, phobias, pain, anxiety, low confidence, performance, stress and managing worry.